Ted Rosenthal - Projects and Programs

 Rosenthal's solo album, The 3 B's, received 4 stars from DownBeat magazine.
 It features renditions of the music of Bud Powell, Bill Evans and his improvisations on Beethoven themes.
 "With this subtly provocative solo recital, Ted Rosenthal merges three very different streams of piano history, putting his personal stamp on all of them.
 In Rosenthal's hands all this music sounds as though it sprang from the same muse, and that's the sign of a skilled, imaginative artist." - David R. Adler, All Music Guide.

-Rosenthal has also performed with Wynton Marsalis and the Lincoln Center Jazz Orchestra, The Vanguard Jazz Orchestra, and Jon Faddis and the Carnegie Hall Jazz Band.
+Rosenthal is artistic director of Jazz at the Riverdale Y and previously was artistic director of Jazz at Dicapo Theatre, both in New York City.
+He has also performed with Wynton Marsalis and the Lincoln Center Jazz Orchestra, The Vanguard Jazz Orchestra, and Jon Faddis and the Carnegie Hall Jazz Band.
 In addition, Rosenthal is the pianist of choice for many top jazz vocalists including Helen Merrill, Ann Hampton Callaway and Barbara Cook.
 He appeared on Marian McPartland's Piano Jazz on National Public Radio and performed with David Sanborn on NBC's Night Music.

 A recipient of three grants from the National Endowment for the Arts, Rosenthal regularly performs and records his compositions, which include jazz tunes and large-scale works.
 He has also composed music for dance, including "Uptown," for the Alvin Ailey American Dance Theater.
 "The Survivor," a concerto for piano and orchestra, has been performed by the Manhattan Jazz Philharmonic and the Rockland Symphony Orchestra, with Rosenthal at the piano.
 In 2011, Rosenthal premiered his second jazz piano concerto, “Jazz Fantasy,” with The Park Avenue Chamber Symphony in New York City.

 Rosenthal received his Bachelors and Masters degrees from the Manhattan School of Music.
-Active in jazz education, he is on faculty and the Board of Trustees at Manhattan School of Music and also teaches at The Juilliard School.
+Active in jazz education, he is on faculty at Manhattan School of Music, where he also served on the Board of Trustees and received the Presidential Medal for Distinguished Faculty Service.
+He also teaches at The Juilliard School.
 In addition, he presents jazz clinics throughout the world, often in conjunction with his touring.
 Rosenthal was a contributing editor for Piano and Keyboard magazine and has published piano arrangements and feature articles for Piano Today, The Piano Stylist and The Juilliard Journal.
+Ted Rosenthal is a Steinway Artist.
+His website is www.tedrosenthal.com

 Ted is very active in jazz education and is currently on the faculty of Manhattan School of Music and The Juilliard School .
 In addition to teaching piano and ensembles, he has taught a variety of courses including improvisation, harmony/theory, composition and arranging.
 Ted has given workshops and master classes all over the world, often in combination with his performances.